oicr-gsi/bamQC/filter_downsample.md

 ### Methods

-There are two ways of downsampling with samtools.
+We use two ways of downsampling with samtools.

 #### Random downsampling